Many rain harvesting enthusiasts have made the error of purchasing a poorly-made rain barrel only to find water leaking out from underneath it.

 - Made in the USA

-Poly-Mart is a trusted plastic tank manufacturer based out of Austin, TX and know for their durable, industry-standard water containers and tanks.
-As an American company, Poly-Mart prides themselves in the quality of their craftsmanship and being a leader in supplying water tanks to a variety of industries.
+Bushman Tanks (formerly known as Poly-Mart) is a trusted plastic tank manufacturer based out of California and known for its durable, industry-standard water containers and tanks.
+As an American company, Bushman prides itself in the quality of its craftsmanship and for being a leader in supplying water tanks to a variety of industries.
 All of their tanks come with a 5-year warranty.
-In terms of durability, Poly-Mart rain barrels are at the top of the line and excellent investment for the rainwater harvester.
+In terms of durability, Bushman rain barrels are at the top of the line and excellent investment for the rainwater harvester.

-Standing at 41" high with a 100 gallon capacity, this rain barrel is much larger than the more common 50-60 gallon barrel for home usage.
-But for the serious rainwater harvester, Poly-Mart's rain barrel is the top of the line.
+Standing at 41" high with a 100-gallon capacity, this rain barrel is much larger than the more common 50-60 gallon barrel for home-usage.
+But for the serious rainwater harvester, Bushman's rain barrel is the top of the line.

 - 137 Gallons